Roberto-Junior/WebLibrary/README.md

 ### Default behavior (Seed data):
 It was added:
 - 3 types of authorization: "Usuário", "Administrador" and "Gerente".
-- a default user with "Gerente" type authorization (Email: "gerente@hotmail.com", Senha: "123456").
+- a default user with "Gerente" type authorization (Email: "gerente@hotmail.com", Password: "123456").
 - 12 default books.